How to Make Pie Crust In A Stand Mixer: 7 Foolproof Ways

 Some bakers say that using a stand mixer toughens crust.
 Others say it doesn't flatten the batter in just the right way.
 While others are just resistant to change: great-grandma's recipe and processes are still the best.

 Well, let me tell you a secret.
 We've been using stand mixers to make a pie crust for years, and yes, they work very well!
 If you do not have all the time in the world, you might as well give this process a try.
 Below are seven simple steps on how to make pie crust in a stand mixer.
+You can also check out this super quick and easy Mince Pie Swirls recipe.

 Steps on How to Make Pie Crust in a Stand Mixer